 At night, you can use a moisturizer with antioxidants and active ingredients that keep your skin hydrated and nourished all night.
-They should also contain ingredients with anti-aging and skin texture-improving properties.
+They may also contain ingredients with anti-aging, anti-acne, and skin texture-improving properties.

 Moisturize your skin every day in the morning and before going to bed.